 It was concluded that guided bone regeneration is well documented and constitutes a predictable and successful approach for lateral and vertical bone augmentation of atrophic ridges.
 Thus, guided bone regeneration is considered one of the most commonly applied methods to reconstruct alveolar bone and to treat peri-implant bone deficiencies, as well as to replace lost bone and allow the implant to be fully integrated and maintained during functional loading.
-The use of digital tools for the automated fabrication of implant parts (CAD-CAM) is an optimizing reality in Dentistry.
-CAD-CAM enables high-quality, standardized, accurate, and detail-perfect prosthetic restorations.
-The use of metallic implants in the morse cone system in association with zirconia abutments guarantees a final product with mechanical resistance, biocompatibility, and aesthetics.
-Also, immunomodulatory guided bone regeneration membranes are mainly developed by improving macrophage recruitment and aggregation as well as regulating macrophage polarization.
+The use of digital tools for automated manufacturing of implant parts (CAD-CAM) is an optimizing reality in Dentistry.
+CAD-CAM allows high-quality, standardized, precise, and detailed prosthetic restorations.
+The use of metal implants in the Morse taper system associated with zirconia abutments ensures a final product with mechanical resistance, biocompatibility, and aesthetics.
+In addition, immunomodulation-guided bone regeneration membranes are developed mainly to improve macrophage recruitment and aggregation, as well as to regulate macrophage polarization.